 Her drawing and painting skills have culminated in a 25 year exhibition record across North America.
 New skills have been developed through scholarships and residencies, in science centers as well as art galleries.
 She has been working with a handmade camera lens which became a residency with the Telus Science Centre.
 In 2012, she was invited to a residency in Germany to research architectural art glass.

-My most recent work is a temporal project.
+Her first temporal art project temporal project began in southern Alberta.
 The impetus was civic despair and a SLAPP suit, which was eventually dismissed but caused anxiety in the community.
 Resource extraction in fragile areas of the headwaters created the imperative.
 In situ artworks and on site collaborations were moved through social media, print and online press to bring attention to water degradation and environmental issues in southern Alberta.

 In 2014 she was awarded an Art Advocacy Award through CARFAC.
 She has over 25 years volunteer experience on boards and executives of non profits in southern Alberta, the most recent as a Board Director at the Leighton Art Centre, 2013-2018.
 She has been asked to give professional development talks for CARFAC.
 This has extended to become a speakers series that demonstrates how art can be an experience that changes the way that people think.